Methodology

 Across positions, specific credits were included for each role.
 In general, location-based or unit-based credits were excluded from analysis.
 Writers included those earning “written by,” “story by,” or “screenplay by” credit and excluded writers responsible only for source material.
 Only Producers receiving “Produced by” credit were included.
 When no Costume Designer was listed but a Costume Supervisor was credited, that title was used.
 Individuals who were credited as “First Assistant Director” were included, and only when no First Assistant Director was credited on a movie was the individual(s) earning “Assistant Director” with no additional modifier included in the sample.
 Casting Directors were those responsible for overall casting, and location-based casting directors were included in two specific instances.
 The first was when there was no overall casting director listed and filming took place in only one location.
 The second was when the overall casting directors both had location based information (e.g., U.S., U.K.) and the film was not shot in those locations.
 Those casting directors were presumed to be responsible for casting the full production.

-Gender and race/ethnicity information was then obtained for each nominee using online sources, such as Studio System by Gracenote, IMDbPro, U.S. Census records, interviews, and social media posts.
+Gender and race/ethnicity information was then obtained for each individual using online sources, such as Studio System by Gracenote, IMDbPro, U.S. Census records, interviews, and social media posts.
 Gender was categorized as male, female, or non-binary, and race/ethnicity categorized as white or underrepresented (including Black/African American, Hispanic/Latino, Asian, American Indian/Alaska Native, Native Hawaiian/Pacific Islander, Middle Eastern/North African, and Multiracial/Multiethnic).

 When no information on race/ethnicity could be found, a photograph of the individual was obtained, and senior research team members rendered a judgment on the individual’s race/ethnicity and/or gender.
 In the past, this process has been used to determine gender and race/ethnicity of series regulars, and there was a .90 correlation between independent judgments made by the research team and documented information on racial/ethnic identity across 2,175 series regulars appearing in episodic content from the 2014-15 season.